Quicr/laps/docs/relay-protocol.md

 Datagram objects are inherently pipelined and no special handling is needed.

 Data forwarded by relays are pipeline forwarded at the stream level.
 Every byte received is immediately sent out to other peers and clients.
-MoQT publishers encode all needed headers for the subscribing clients to reassemble.
+MOQT publishers encode all needed headers for the subscribing clients to reassemble.
 This includes the cache implementation within the relay that acts as a client receiving the data.
 Relay nodes do not need to mutate any received data.
-MoQT data object headers are unchanged from received to all peers and MoQT sessions.
+MOQT data object headers are unchanged from received to all peers and MOQT sessions.
 The relay in this sense is forwarding every byte received on a stream to peer and client sessions on a stream.

 ```mermaid